joekk13/MECA470_Project/README.md

 ## 1. Introduction

 Despite the advancements in Timber prefabrication using CNC systems, the timber construction system still relies on manual labor in most of its tasks.
 This handicaps the sector when trying to take advantage of the rapidly spreading trend to use complex digital designs.
-This is where robotics plays a big role; Robotic systems lead to significant time savings, along with their ability to transform the processes from manual to automated.<br>
+This is where robotics plays a big role; Robotic systems lead to significant time savings, along with their ability to transform the processes from manual to automated.
+Researchers from ETH Zurich are using a new method for digital timber construction in a real project for the first time [1][2][3].<br>
-In this project, this group will work on a design to manufacture simulation in CoppeliaSim, along with architecting and designing the complete system and using the robot to assemble the predefined plan at minimum.
+In this project, this group will work on a design to manufacture a simulation in CoppeliaSim, along with architecting and designing the complete system and using the robot to assemble the predefined plan at minimum.

 ## 2. Mobile Robot Degrees of Freedom

 The system is composed of three essential component:

-<p>-The Gantry Crane which has the <b>"ABB IRBT 2005"</b>[1] as its main constituent. <br>
+<p>-The Gantry Crane which has the <b>"ABB IRBT 2005"</b>[4] as its main constituent. <br>
-   -Two Articulated Robots <b>"ABB IRB 4600"</b>[2]; These two robots are carried by the Gantry crane. </br> <p>
+   -Two Articulated Robots <b>"ABB IRB 4600"</b>[5]; These two robots are carried by the Gantry crane. </br> <p>

  The goal of this section is calculating the Degrees of Freedom of the whole system before performing the Coppelia Simulation.
-In order to do so, the book "Modern Robotics"[3] was used, specifically Section 2.2 of Chapter 2 explain the Degrees of Freedom (DoF) of a Robot using the formula below:
+In order to do so, the book "Modern Robotics"[6] was used, specifically Section 2.2 of Chapter 2 explain the Degrees of Freedom (DoF) of a Robot using the formula below:

  <p align = "center">
   <img src = "Media/DoF_Formula.PNG" width="250" height="150" style="margin:10px 10px">